BRCDcomm/BVC/_posts/2015-04-28-vRouter-Install.markdown

 author:  jim_burns
 ---

-This video demonstrates how to install vRouter 5600 as a VMware ESX virtual machine.
+This video demonstrates how to install vRouter 5600 as a VMware ESX virtual machine with NETCONF enabled so that Brocade Vyatta Controller can monitor and configure the vRouter 5600.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cS7s0uNjUNI" frameborder="0" allowfullscreen></iframe>